junocchi/makers-bnb/README.md

 ## How to use

-To access the data in the controller (app.rb) we can access any table as we would any object in ruby.
+To access the database from the controller (app.rb) we can access any table as we would any object in ruby.

 For example to retrieve all users as an array of objects: